Dy-dayo/passwordGenerator/README.md

 # passwordGenerator
-The link to the deployed version [https://glittering-maamoul-36dd00.netlify.app]
+This is a personal project given to me when I completed one of the early modules of scrimba frontend course The link to the deployed version [https://venerable-empanada-247406.netlify.app]